opoo/opoopress.com/en/source/download/index.markdown

 title: Download OpooPress
 comments: true
 date: 2013-07-07 11:20
-updated: 2013-09-19 11:20
+updated: 2013-09-21 11:20
-sidebar: false
+sidebar: true
 footer: true
+asides: [docs_index.ftl]
 ---

 OpooPress static blog generator has been released as a maven plugin.
 This java tool is based on maven command line.
-- Stable releases are available from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Corg.opoo.press)
+- Stable releases are available from [Maven Central][mc]
-- Snapshot builds are available from [Sonatype OSS snapshots repository](https://oss.sonatype.org/index.html#nexus-search;quick~org.opoo.press)
+- Snapshot builds are available from [Sonatype OSS snapshots repository][oss]

 Follow [Installation Instructions](../docs/installation/) to know how to install Java and Maven, and to know how to use OpooPress plugin to initialize, generate and deploy your blog or website.